-UN13,230; aka: Peak Q or "Prisoner Peak" takes no prisoners when it comes to assailing its heights.
+UN13,239; aka: Peak Q or "Prisoner Peak" takes no prisoners when it comes to assailing its heights.
 One of the most remote of all the Gore summits, the two most reasonable approaches are to backpack into the Slate Creek area from the east side of the Gore, a lengthy pack trip of three days minimum, or access the peak from Pitkin Lake, which for most will still require a backpack trip, but of lesser mileage.
 Climbing the peak itself is a rugged Class 4 (some, desiring rope, may consider as low Class 5) ascent with some exposure.
 We elected to use the Pitkin Lake Trail and trailhead as our approach, so from there, any passenger vehicle can reach the trailhead.
 Do your homework before attempting this summit by consulting other reports besides ours.
 We do provide some links to follow.
 This is one area where if you are injured, someone else finding you may take days.
 Lidar added 9 feet in elevation to this summit.

 The nearest campground is the Gore Creek Campground, a National Forest Service fee area with vault toilets and water.
 To get there from the Exit #180, you'll need to drive SE on Big Horn Road past the trailhead parking for the Deluge Lake and Gore Creek TH.
 Reservations may be made for campsites at reserveamerica.com.
 Other than that, there is virtually no other place close by with at-large/primitive camping.
 Your best bet may be to go up to the summit of Vail Pass and drive down the Black Lakes Road where there is a pullout parking area right where the road is barred from vehicular traffic and becomes the Vail Pass bike trail, east end.
 This is not a primitive camp location but you may be able to sleep in your vehicle.